cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ```

 ### OpenApiDtoRequestBody
-Formerly `@SwagDtoForm`.
 Property level attribute for use in your SwagDto classes.

 | Attribute | Type / Default | Description |
 | ------------- | ------------- | ------------- |